-For those of you who have read The Age of Influence, you know that the first place to look for nano influencers is to look around you for people that already like, know and trust you and have reached the threshold of being a nano influencer: Your employees, partners, customers, email subscribers, and social media followers.
+For those of you who have read The Age of Influence, you know that the first place to look for nano influencers is to look around you for people that already like, know, and trust you and have reached the threshold of being a nano influencer.
+These people are your employees, partners, customers, email subscribers, and social media followers.

 Look for published authors in your industry.

 Many of them have professional websites, where they talk about their lives and books.
 In addition, they’ll often start to promote their work on Instagram and other social media channels.
 Better yet, they have a certain amount of marketing experience, because they’re learning how to sell their books.
 Especially for B2B brands and professional services, published authors are a gold mine of subject matter authority that you shouldn’t overlook.

 Conferences, seminars, and trade shows can be another way to find nano influencers.

 While top conference speakers often have larger than nano followings, that may not be the case for their assistants, understudies, and admirers.
 Industry gatherings are a great way to meet and greet, and you never know when someone has a social media account where they have some influence.
 As an added plus, they know you personally and will treat your company accordingly.